jdcloudcom/en/documentation/Networking/VPN/Operation-Guide/Route-Management/Border-Gateway-Route-Configuration.md

 ##### 3. Border Gateway route table adds route to client
 a) Log in [JD Cloud Border Gateway Console](https://cns-console.jdcloud.com/host/borderGateway/list);  </br>
 b) Click corresponding border gateway and enter border gateway Details Page;</br>
 c) In "Route Table" Tab, click **Edit** on "Static Route Table" and select **Add One**.
-Target End is targeted client segment, Type of Next Hop is VPN Connection and Next Hop is VPN Connection created with Customer Gateway.
+Target End is targeted client segment(Such as: 10.0.0.0/16), Type of Next Hop is VPN Connection and Next Hop is VPN Connection created with Customer Gateway.
 Comments can be added to the route.

 ```
   Because there are multiple VPN tunnels contained in VPN Connection, it is defaulted that traffic flows through all VPN tunnels with tunnel status as "UP".
 You shall disconnect or disable the tunnel if you want to prevent traffic from flowing through certain VPN tunnel.